 Is a new home in your near future?
 Simplify the application process and save yourself the stress of worrying about your finances by getting prequalified for a mortgage.
-Not only will the prequal process let you know how much a financial institution may be willing to lend you, it will also help you spot and work out any issues before you’re in the actual process of buying a home.
+Not only will the prequalification process let you know how much a financial institution may be willing to lend you, but it will also help you spot and work out any issues before you’re in the actual process of buying a home.

 Ready to start the prequalification process?
 Here’s what you’ll need to do.

 Before you do anything else, it’s a good idea to check your credit report.
 This way, you’ll have an idea of what type of rates and loans you may qualify for, and you’ll have an opportunity to correct any potential errors on your report.
 By federal law, you are entitled to one free credit report per year from each major reporting bureau (Equifax, Experian and TransUnion).

 Next, start researching lenders and compare rates.
 You may opt to go with a credit union, mortgage banker, mutual savings bank, traditional bank, or online mortgage provider, and can get multiple prequalifications to compare.
 Of course, we are partial to credit unions, which may offer better rates by pooling the resources of their members.

 Your lender will also need your Social Security Number and a government-issued ID, such as a passport or driver’s license.